platformbuilds/mirador-core/docs/data-seeding.md

 # Data Seeding

-This document describes the data seeding functionality for MIRADOR-CORE, which populates Weaviate with default dashboards and sample KPIs for demonstration and development purposes.
+This document describes the data seeding functionality for MIRADOR-CORE, which populates Weaviate with sample KPIs for demonstration and development purposes.

 ## Overview

 The data seeding system provides:

-1. **Default Dashboard**: A pre-configured dashboard that serves as the main landing page
-2. **Sample KPIs**: Example KPI definitions demonstrating different types of metrics (technical and business)
+1. **Sample KPIs**: Example KPI definitions demonstrating different types of metrics (technical and business)
-3. **Default User Preferences**: Sensible defaults for user interface settings
+2. **Default User Preferences**: Sensible defaults for user interface settings

 ## Usage